ibm-cloud-docs/event-notifications/en-slack-notification-template.md

 #### Input API for Templates
 {: #en-input-api}

 The Input API for Templates provides a mechanism for users to define notification message templates programmatically.
-Users can generate JSON blocks representing Block Kit layouts using the Block Kit Builder and encode them in base64 format to include in their templates.
+Users can generate JSON blocks representing Block Kit layouts by using the Block Kit Builder and encode them in base64 format to include in their templates.

 #### JSON Blocks
 {: #en-json-blocks}

-JSON blocks represent the layout and structure of notification messages using the Slack Block Kit format.
+JSON blocks represent the layout and structure of notification messages by using the Slack Block Kit format.
 Users can create rich and interactive message layouts by defining various block types such as sections, actions, and buttons.
-Handlebars can be used with json blocks for powerful integration.You can design your json blocks via following builder - https://app.slack.com/block-kit-builder
+Handlebars can be used with JSON blocks for powerful integration.
+You can design your JSON blocks via the following builder - https://app.slack.com/block-kit-builder

 ##### Usage:
 {: #en-usage}